rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 ###*Wallace used a vocabulary of 20,584 words to write Infinite Jest*{: style="color: white"}

 By comparision, Aesop Rock has used a total of 7,392 words (more than any other rapper) in his first 35,000 lyrics (cf <http://rappers.mdaniels.com.s3-website-us-east-1.amazonaws.com/>).
 The [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which is roughly three times longer than Infinite Jest, only contains 26,126 unique words.
-To be precise, the Brown Corpus shipped with nltk contains 9,964,284 characters over 2,074,513 (not neccessarily unique) words vs. 3,204,159 characters over 577,608 (not neccessarily unique) words in Inifinite Jest.
+To be precise, the Brown Corpus shipped with nltk contains 9,964,284 characters over 2,074,513 (not necessarily unique) words vs. 3,204,159 characters over 577,608 (not neccessarily unique) words in Inifinite Jest.
 If we restrict the Brown Corpus to it's first 3,204,159 characters we find that it is built from a vocabulary containing only 15,771 unique words.

 An issue with measuring vocabulary sizes is that suffixes may artificially inflate the number of distinct words in the set.
 To mitigate this, I used the
 Porter [Stemming](https://en.wikipedia.org/wiki/Stemming) algorithm to first remove suffixes for every word in the text.
 Here's the code I used to measure vocabulary size: